sajibcse68/MyDailyLearn/JavaScript/Angular.md

 - When we use th **ngModel** syntax, we can only set it equal to a data bound property.
   - Ok: [(ngModal)]="user.age", [(ngModal)]="firsName"
   - Not Ok: [(ngModal)]="fullName()"

 #### Services
-- Services are used to organise and share code accross our app, and they'are usually where we create our data access methods.
+- Services are used to organise and share code across our app, and they'are usually where we create our data access methods.
 - When we run an Angular 2 application, it creates a dependency injector.
 An injector is in charge of knowing how to create and send things.
+- Dependency Injector: Injecting or Providing dependencies of a class into its constructor.
 - We use dependency injection to create and send services to the classes that need them.
 - We give our dependency injector providers so that it knows what classes it can create and send for us.
 - We ask for dependencies by specifying them in our class constructor.